In the guide

 The movement details are to be recorded in your herd register within 36 hours of the movement taking place, and all movements on to and off showgrounds must be reported to BCMS within three days of the movement taking place.

 Under the Cattle Identification (Wales) Regulations 2007 all cattle born since 1 July 1996 are required to have a passport.
 The passport will be one of the following:

 Cattle born prior to 1 July 1996 should be in possession of a COR document only.
-However, it should be noted that cattle born before 1 August 1996 have been restricted under the Transmissible Spongiform Encephalopathies (Wales) Regulations 2008 to the premises where they were located due to their age and consequent TSE risk; as such, all keepers of cattle of this age have been issued with restriction notices.
-Keepers wishing to move such animals must submit a movement licence application form, completed by both parties involved in the movement, to the Animal and Plant Health Agency (APHA) specialist service centre (opens in a new window) in Worcester.
-Further information can be found in the cattle without passports (opens in a new window) section of the GOV.UK website.
+However, it should be noted that cattle born before 1 August 1996 have been restricted under the Transmissible Spongiform Encephalopathies (Wales) Regulations 2018 to the premises where they were located due to their age and consequent TSE risk; as such, all keepers of cattle of this age have been issued with restriction notices.
+Keepers wishing to move such animals must submit a movement licence application form, completed by both parties involved in the movement, to the APHA One Health Customer Service Centre in Worcester.
+Further information can be found in the cattle without passports section of the GOV.UK website.

 The relevant passport or movement document for cattle born since 1 July 1996 must accompany the animal to the show.

 All cattle must be correctly identified with Welsh Government-approved ear tags before leaving a holding, including attending a show or gathering.
 In particular, cattle born after 14 April 1998 must be identified with a pair of Welsh Government-approved ear tags.